jmcarman/awsssh/README.md

 5. You may need to rebuild the container for any existing Codespaces you own.
 6. Note: Keys added via your dotfiles repo will be installed over top of per-repo keys with this configuration.
 I'm sure there's a way to change it up.

-At present there are issues getting this to work with GitHub Classroom.
-I'm working on that.
+This works with GitHub Classroom.
+The only drawback is you need to give students admin privileges on their assignment repo.